Marketing Funnel Canvas

 The pool stage requires you to think about where to fish and what type of fish you want.
 This is thé single most important step and by not defining this well enough your business will ultimately fail like many many others.

 Some type of customers are found in big quantities while others are rare and scattered around the globe.
 By choosing your pool size and type you will get ultimately different types of customers at the end of your funnel.
 Defining the pool too wide will give you lots of different fishes with types you probably don't want, or in other words customers that require 80% of your time but only deliver 20% of your income.
 Garbage in is equal to garbage out.
 Choosing too small however and you will end up with a non-scalable business.
 Choosing the right pool is the first, most difficult and most important stage for being able to grow your business effectively now and in the future!
+Since this step is that important it is something you are not able to get completely right in the starting period of your business.
+You just cannot invent your customer from behind your computer you will only understand your target audience truly and deeply from real world interactions.
+During the development of your company you often have to re-invent who that pool really is so you can sharpen your actions and the products or services you have to offer.

 The next step is the 'contact-stage'.
 While the pool-stage is a bunch of unaware fish, contacts know at least your name or website.
 They are somewhat aware of you but are not convinced or interested in any way.
 They have just met or heard about you.